LWilsonDev/beethoven-memory-game/README.md

 - **Sounds**: All MP3's were compiled from royalty-free recordings.

 ### Existing Features
-- Deck of 12 cards (6 pairs) with 6 musical notes
+- Deck of 12 cards (6 pairs) with 6 musical sounds
 - Animation for turning cards, matching pairs, and winning.
 - Turn counter

-### Features to implement
-- I would like to implement the ability to choose the size of the board (the number of cards) at both levels.

 ### Game Logic
 ##### On load
  - The game is set up by shuffling the array of card indexes, and assigning each card a 'card-index' and a colour on the hidden side, by adding a css class ("color-" + cards[index]).
+ - There is a choice of 4 pieces of music.
+When a user selects a piece, the game resets and the new mp3s and images are assigned.

 ##### On click
  There is an event listener which, when a card is clicked, fires the sound and the animation to flip the card.
 The following chain of events is triggered:
 - These classes are added to the card: flipped, selected, disabled.
 These trigger the animation, start a count of how many cards are selected (max of two) and disable the card so it cannot be reclicked on that turn.
-- The card-index is used to assign the correct MP3 note to each card, using a switch statement.
-The note is played.
+- The card-index is used to assign the correct MP3 note to each card.
 - If 2 cards are flipped, check for a match
 - Each time a pair is flipped (when there are 2 cards with the class 'selected'), the turn counter increases
 - Check for win: If all 12 cards have been matched, the win pop-up shows (after a small delay to allow for the final note and animation to finish)